remusa/algorithms-practice/concepts/design-patterns.md

 ## Mediator Pattern

+* A mediator class handles the communication between different classes, *decoupling* the relationship.
 * Has a central *mediator* and then it has *colleagues* that separate off from it.
 * The *mediator* communicates with its *colleagues*.
 * Example: a chat room.